Missing records and overseas immunisations

 If your child hasn't had all the required vaccinations, we can develop a catch-up schedule to help get them up to date with the National Immunisation Program.

-Please note: Catch up plans are complex and must be arranged prior to attending our public immunisation sessions.
+Catch-up schedules are complex and must be arranged prior to attending our public immunisation sessions.

 What if the documents are in other languages?